 14. The Getty has been working at Dunhuang since 1989.

-For over 25 years, the Getty Conservation Institute (GCI) and the Dunhuang Academy, which studies and stewards the caves, have been collaborating on ways to preserve the Mogao cave temples for the future.
+For over 25 years, the Getty Conservation Institute (GCI) and the Dunhuang Academy, which studies and stewards the caves, have been collaborating on ways to to preserve the Mogao cave temples for the future.
 Together they have sought ways to treat the wall paintings, which suffer from flaking of paint and detachment of plaster from the rock walls.
 One of the larger caves, Cave 85, was chosen as the site of a GCI-Dunhuang Academy model project to develop conservation practices that will be applied both to the other Mogao caves and to other cave temple sites along the Silk Road.
 Conservation of Cave 85 was completed in 2009.

 To learn more about the cave temples of Dunhuang and explore the Getty Conservation Institute’s work there, see this collection of readings and resources, including a video overview.